moabukar/tech-vault/README.md

 Note: A documentation of technical questions curated by experienced Engineers who have conducted many interviews.

 For any fixes, updates or new additions, please make a pull-request (PR).
 Thank you!

+## Charity

+- Since this is a community-based project and it is run by the community - we (the creators) do not gain any personal nor financial gain other than helping the community.
+Instead, any financial gain would be better suited to a charity.
+- So we wanted to take it upon us to help those in need.
+We, as a community, have chosen a certified charity to donate to.
+Here is the link to donate to:
+    -

 ## Topics overview